L1183325308/opencompass/docs/en/index.rst

 FIN-EVAL is the first comprehensive Chinese evaluation suite designed to assess the advanced knowledge and reasoning abilities of underlying models in a Chinese context.
 FIN-EVAL includes multiple-choice questions at four difficulty levels: middle school, high school, college, and major.
 The questions span 52 different disciplines, ranging from the humanities to science and engineering.
 FIN-EVAL comes with FIN-EVAL HARD, which is a very challenging subset of FIN-EVAL that requires advanced reasoning capabilities to solve.
 We comprehensively evaluate state-of-the-art LLMs on FIN-EVAL, including models in English and Chinese.
 The results show that only GPT-4 can achieve an average accuracy above 60%, which shows that there is still much room for improvement in current LLMs.

-You can see an example of our dataset in  , or check out our paper (put a link?) for more details.
+You can see an example of our dataset in Prompt_ , or check out our paper (put a link?) for more details.

 .. _GetStarted: